Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

 In our country model, let’s just assume some of the Eastern European countries—which have been drastically depopulating since the 1990s—decide to merge with the Nordic countries.
 They keep their culture, their way of life, but suddenly they have access to free childcare, free education, free healthcare, just like the Nordic countries do.
 Well now instead of losing millions of people, they start gaining millions of people.
 Companies move in, residents now have jobs.
 They become dark green countries and start enjoying all the benefits of their parent countries.
 And the Nordic countries, who gain so many citizens in the process, become more affluent and more able to provide those services to all the people in their purview.

 Now, I’m not saying that Finland should buy Estonia.
 Or that the United States should buy Mexico.
 I’m saying that in a world where countries have to compete for citizens, they’ll be incentivized to become better places for people to live, to become green countries in their own right, and if they can’t, well they can always merge with better governments from a neighboring country and still be a green place to live—it’s their choice.
 Either way, no country would be left to flounder with bad or authoritarian governments, no access to resources, uninhabitable land, or a lack of economy.
-Just like companies do, countries could learn from each other, compete with each other, and even merge with one another if it’s beneficial.
+Just like companies do, countries could learn from each other, compete with one another, and even merge with one another if it’s beneficial.
 And all of the land on earth would become a really great place to live.

 We could give power to communities